F1's US takeover just getting started, says McLaren chief Brown

 "There's a lot of room for viewership growth in America."

-Organizers estimate the event will inject around $1.2 billion into the local economy.
+Organisers estimate the event will inject around US$1.2 billion into the local economy.

 "Las Vegas is the hottest sporting ticket, not just in North America, but the world," Brown said.